SchlossLab/mikropml/vignettes/paper.md

 Machine learning (ML) for classification of data into groups based on a set of features is used to make decisions in healthcare, economics, criminal justice and more.
 However, implementing a robust ML classification pipeline can be time-consuming, confusing, and difficult.
-Here, we present `mikropml` (prononced "meek-ROPE em el"), an easy-to-use R package that implements robust ML pipelines for binary classification problems using logistic regression, support vector machines, decision tree, random forest, or xgBoost.
+Here, we present `mikropml` (prononced "meek-ROPE em el"), an easy-to-use R package that implements robust ML pipelines for binary classification problems using logistic regression, support vector machines, decision trees, random forest, or gradient boosted trees.
 <!-- We need to have a discussion about whether we're only doing binary classification problems, or if we're expanding it to others as well -->
 It is available on [GitHub](https://github.com/SchlossLab/mikropml/) and CRAN [**link to CRAN**].